 Unfortunately, there's no cure for the common cold.
 Antibiotics don't work against cold viruses.
 The best you can do is take steps at home to try to make your baby more comfortable, such as suctioning mucus from his or her nose and keeping the air moist.
-Again, call the doctor early in the illness if your baby is younger than age 3 months.
+Call the doctor early in the illness if your baby is younger than 3 months old.

 Over-the-counter (OTC) medications should generally be avoided in infants.
 Fever-reducing medications may be safely used — carefully following dosing directions — if fever is making your child uncomfortable.
 Cough and cold medications are not safe for infants and young children.

-Ibuprofen (Motrin, Advil, others) also is OK, but only if your child is age 6 months or older.
+Ibuprofen (Children's Motrin, Advil, others) also is OK, but only if your child is 6 months old or older.